priyanshrastogi/priyanshrastogi.com/posts/goa.md

 I also met Mansi, a remarkable girl, on her solo trip to Goa.
 Again, we had a meaningful conversation ranging from EdTech startups exploiting people, food, movies and whatnot.
 After we met in Goa, we ended up becoming good friends.
 We met again on my recent trip to Mumbai this month.

 ## Failed Scuba Diving Attempt
 I have always been afraid of water, but I decided to give Scuba Diving a shot this time because they said swimming is not a requirement.
 Goa is probably one of the worst places in the world to do Scuba diving.
 There's no proper training.
 As soon as you go down into the water from the boat, divers (so-called instructors) will tie oxygen tank equipment to your body.
 In legit 1 min, they'll ask you to go underwater without properly training you to control your breathing and heartbeats underwater.
 In my case, it took me at least 5 minutes and 2 instructors to calm my breathing and teach me how to breathe with a regulator underwater.
 Still, as soon as I went underwater, I felt I couldn't breathe.
 I signed the instructor to pull me out.
 And I didn't do it.
 I'll probably learn swimming first before doing scuba diving again.
-Though I am never going to Goa (on any place in India) for it, Maldives or Dubai are far better in safety, hygiene and proper training.
+Though I am never going to Goa (or any place in India) for Scuba ever again.
+I'd rather to go Maldives or Dubai, which are far better in safety, hygiene and proper training.

 ## The Gang